Fontgombault Abbey: Present foundation

 In 1948, the empty buildings were restored to the site's original purpose when 22 monks from Solesmes Abbey settled it afresh as a Benedictine community.
 It is now the most populous of Solesmes' foundations, with over a hundred monks, and has in its turn made three foundations in France — Randol Abbey in 1971, Triors Abbey in 1984, and Gaussan Priory in 1994 — as well as Clear Creek Abbey in the United States in 1999, which was elevated from a priory in 2010.
 In 2013, 13 brothers from Fontgombault transferred to the abbey of Saint-Paul de Wisques in order to strengthen the declining community.

+Dom Jean Roy, Abbot of Fontgombault, was one of the founders of St Benedict Patron of Europe Association in 1967.

 Mass is celebrated in Latin using the traditional pre-Vatican II rite according to the 1962 Roman Missal (Tridentine Mass).

 As Benedictines of the Solesmes Congregation, Gregorian chant is at the heart of the community's liturgical practice, and recordings of the chant at Fontgombault are sold to support the community.
 The Abbey is near the Little Sisters Disciples of the Lamb's convent and a monk serves as their chaplain.

+In 2019, the abbey saw a spate of publicity in the French media, due to holding Jean-Claude Romand before his 2022 release.